Flutter-Bounty-Hunters/static_shock/packages/static_shock_docs/source/guides/directory-of-pages.md

 # My Page
 ```

-You can also defin tags in the front matter for Jinja pages.
+You can also define tags in the front matter for Jinja pages.

 ```html
 <!--